Dutch Apple Crumble Pie

 How to Make a Dutch Apple Crumble Pie

 - Make the bottom crust first.
-If using a purchased per-made set out on the counter to soften.
+If using a purchased premade crust, put it out on the counter to soften.
+If using my quick method in a mini food processor, combine and put in the refrigerator for 15 minutes before rolling.

-- Next, make the crumble topping: mix together with a fork 1 cup of flour, 2/3 of brown sugar, and 1 tablespoon of cinnamon.
-Add the melted butter and stir together with the fork.
-If too soft and does not crumble place it in the fridge for 5 minutes.
+- Next, make the crumble topping: mix together with a fork 1 cup of flour, 2/3 cup of brown sugar, and 1 tablespoon of cinnamon.
+Add the 1/2 cup melted butter and stir together with the fork.
+If it is too soft and does not crumble, place it in the fridge for 5 minutes or add another tablespoon of flour.

-- In a large bowl add cold water and 1/4 cup of lemon juice.
+- In a large bowl, add cold water and 1/4 cup of lemon juice.
 Peel, core, and slice 6 to 8 apples.
-As you are working with the apples put them in the lemon water.
-When ready to make the filing drain the apples and rinse them with cold water.
+As you are working with the apples, put them in the lemon water.
+When ready to make the filing, drain the apples and rinse them with cold water.
+This method keeps them from turning brown.

-- In a large bowl mix together the apples, white sugar, flour, cinnamon, salt, nutmeg, and 1 tablespoon of lemon juice and stir well.
+- In a large bowl, mix together the sliced apples, 3/4 cup of white sugar (or 1/2 white sugar and 1/4 monk fruit), 2 tablespoons of flour, 1 teaspoon of cinnamon, 1/4 teaspoon of salt, 1/8 teaspoon of nutmeg, and 1 tablespoon of lemon juice, and stir well.

-- In the bottom of a pie 8 or 9-inch pie pan layer the bottom crust.
-Leave about an inch to hang over the edge of the pie pan and then fold over and crimp.
+- In the bottom of an 8 or 9-inch pie pan, layer the bottom pie crust.
+Leave about an inch to hang over the edge of the pie pan, and then fold over and crimp.

-- Add the apple filling to this bottom crust.
+- Add the apple filling to the bottom crust.

 - Bake at 400Β° F for 35 to 40 minutes until the filling is bubbly and the crust is brown.